aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

   from DynamoDB using the `tickets-get.js` and `health-check.js` Lambda functions
 * `wild-rydes-dynamodb-post.json` - This is the policy needed in order to write to DynamoDB using the `tickets-post.js` Lambda function
-* `wild-rydes-dynamodb-replication.json` - This is the policy needed in order to use DynambDB Streams to replicate to a second region using the `tickets-replicate.js` Lambda function
 * `health-check.js` - Lambda function for checking the status of our application health
 * `tickets-get.js` - Lambda function triggered by API Gateway to put application data into DynamoDB